jamiltron/boxes_catching_boxes/README.md

 ## Instructions

 Use left and right to move your box, touch the falling boxes to catch them.
+Press M to mute audio.
 Press Escape to quit when you have sufficiently filled said dreams.

 ## Purpose